 Management estimates that the recorded amount of the recovery from insurance is virtually certain after an exhaustive review of its existing insurance coverage against the casualty loss incurred and the discussions with and inspections conducted by the insurance company, adjusters, and technical consultants.
-In 2015, 2014 and 2013, the Group recorded recovery from insurance amounting to nil, ₱269.28 million and ₱78.09 million, respectively (see Note 1).
+In 2014, the Group recorded recovery from insurance amounting to ₱269.28 million (nil in 2016 and 2015; see Note 1).

-Estimating Allowance for Impairment Losses on Receivables and Amounts Owed by Related Parties
+Estimating Allowance for Impairment Losses on Receivables

-The Group reviews its receivables and amounts owed by related parties at each end of the reporting period to assess whether a provision for impairment should be recorded in the consolidated statement of income.
+The Group reviews its receivables from third parties and amounts owed by related parties at each end of the reporting period to assess whether a provision for impairment should be recorded in the consolidated statement of income.
 In particular, judgment by management is required in the estimation of the amount and timing of future cash flows when determining the level of allowance required.
 Such estimates are based on assumptions about a number of factors and actual results may differ, resulting in future changes to the allowance.